grovetools/grove-gemini/docs/04-configuration.md

 # Configuration

-`grove-gemini` is configured through a combination of environment variables, project-level configuration files, and user-specific settings.
-This guide covers the primary configuration options for setting up API access and default behavior.
+`gemapi` is configured through environment variables, a project-level `grove.yml` file, and user-specific settings.

 ## API Key Configuration

-The Gemini API key is required for all requests. `gemapi` resolves the key from the following sources, in order of precedence:
+The Gemini API key is required for requests. `gemapi` resolves the key from the following sources in order of precedence:

-1.  **Environment Variable (Recommended)**: The `GEMINI_API_KEY` environment variable.
-This is the most direct and secure method for providing your API key.
+1.  **Environment Variable**: The `GEMINI_API_KEY` environment variable.
     ```bash
     export GEMINI_API_KEY="your-api-key-here"
     ```

-2.  **`api_key_command` in `grove.yml`**: A command specified in your project's `grove.yml` file that, when executed, prints the API key to standard output.
-This is useful for retrieving keys from a secure vault or keychain.
+2.  **`api_key_command` in `grove.yml`**: A command in the project's `grove.yml` file that prints the API key to standard output when executed.

-    **Example `grove.yml`:**
     ```yaml
-    name: my-project
-    # ...
+    # grove.yml
     gemini:
       api_key_command: "gcloud secrets versions access latest --secret=gemini-api-key"
     ```

-3.  **`api_key` in `grove.yml`**: The API key can be set directly in `grove.yml`.
-This method is convenient but not recommended for repositories that are shared or public.
+3.  **`api_key` in `grove.yml`**: The API key set directly in `grove.yml`.

-    **Example `grove.yml`:**
     ```yaml
-    name: my-project
-    # ...
+    # grove.yml
     gemini:
-      api_key: "your-api-key-here" # Use with caution
+      api_key: "your-api-key-here"
     ```

-If no API key is found in any of these sources, `gemapi` will return an error.
+If an API key is not found in any of these sources, `gemapi` will return an error.

 ## GCP Project Configuration

-For observability commands like `gemapi query metrics` that interact with Google Cloud services, a GCP Project ID must be specified.
-You can set a default project to avoid passing the `--project-id` flag with every command.
+Commands such as `gemapi query metrics` require a Google Cloud Project ID.
+A default project can be set to avoid passing the `--project-id` flag with each command.

 ### Setting the Default Project

-Use the `gemapi config set project` command to save a default project ID.
-This setting is stored locally on your machine and applies to all `gemapi` commands.
+The `gemapi config set project` command saves a default project ID to a local configuration file.

 ```bash
 gemapi config set project your-gcp-project-id